 The weather is beautiful and we will enjoy sunny, 70-75 degrees days and cool and comfortable nights.
 It is likely that we will also experience a light rain and some windy afternoons, but this will not prevent us from being outside.
 Lake Atitlán is about a mile above sea level.

 How will we dress throughout the trip?

-During our service days, we will dress modestly as we will be working and learning alongside Guatemalans.
+Most days we will dress modestly as we will be working and learning alongside Guatemalans.
 When we are not volunteering, you may wear your regular spring/summer clothes.

 Will I be able to do laundry?